 Critical thinking is not the same as being critical.
-We teach a rational framework to assess the big picture and to help determine what is needed to resolve issues.
+We teach a rational framework to assess the big picture and to help you determine what you must do to resolve your issues.
 The use of the rational framework requires critical thinking.
-There is a place within the framework for the application of creative thought,
+There is a place within the framework for the application of any creative thoughts, and they are part of a fully rational system.

-but it is part of a rational system.
-So yes, technically, when you wish to focus on creative thought, judgment is suspended.
-However, judgment was used to clarify the issue, to define the real needs of the situation, and to avoid being too narrow.
+So yes, technically, when you wish to focus on creative thought, you suspend judgment.
+However, you use judgment to clarify the issue, to define the real needs of the situation, and to avoid being too narrow.
 Judgment also will be used after creative thought to select and improve the best idea and to put together action plans.
 Critical thinking helps you navigate the rational framework and to use creative thinking when and where it is needed.
-Unstructured creative thought can go in any direction and may stray from your intended purpose.
+Unstructured creative thought may go in any direction and so may stray from your intended purpose.

 So, it sounds like, in your view, rationality and creativity are complimentary?

 Yes, our rational framework maps out where critical thinking and creative thinking are needed.
-We’ve achieved dramatic improvements in “creativity” simply by teaching people how to be better critical thinkers.
+We’ve achieved dramatic improvements in “creativity” simply by teaching people critical thinking.
 Critical thinking complements creative thinking by helping to focus our attention and set the stage for insights and good ideas.
-In fact, it has been my experience that what people call a “lack of creativity” is due to a lack of critical thinking skill.
+In fact, it has been my experience that what people call a “lack of creativity” is due to a lack of clear thinking.

 How could that be?

-Well, picture this.
-A customer service manager sees that reps are repeating the same solution over and over in dealing with customer service problems.
+Well, suppose a customer service manager sees that reps are repeatedly coming up with suboptimum solutions to customer service problems.
 The manager knows that there are better solutions to these issues and wonders why the reps aren’t thinking of them.
-After brief reflection the manager decides that the failure to think of different solutions is due to a lack of creative skill.
-The manager calls the training department and orders an emergency creativity training class.
+After brief reflection the manager decides that the failure to think of different solutions is due to a lack of creative thinking skill.
+The manager calls the training department and orders an emergency creativity class.